PresumablyEd/CAI-4002-Assignment-3/README.md

 [Required: 1 paragraph describing which AI tools you used and for what purpose]

-Example:
-"ChatGPT was used to assist with UI development in Streamlit, debugging session state behavior, adding item deletion features, and generating template code for backend.py.
-All generated code was reviewed, edited, and integrated manually to fit the project requirements"
+ChatGPT was used to assist with UI development in Streamlit, debugging session state behavior, adding item deletion features, and generating template code for backend.py.
+All generated code was reviewed, edited, and integrated manually to fit the project requirements